Skip to content

 5. The Rise of the 'Future Self' Frontier

-1980s: Behavioral economist Richard Thaler raised concerns about using linear trajectories for life planning.
+• 1980s: Behavioral economist Richard Thaler challenged linear life planning

 🔗 What would shift if you designed life around your future self, instead of being stuck in today’s stale identity scripts?